BabylonJS/Documentation/content/communityExtensions/editor/workspace/creatingScene.md

 ## Adding Scene To Workspace

 *Note: since Editor v4.4.0 the way to create new scenes changed.
-It is highly recommanded to update to to at least this version.*
+It is highly recommended to update to at least this version.*

 By default, a newly created workspace contains one scene.
 Per workspace, it is possible to manage multiple scenes in order to, for example, split levels of a game.